 Most of these proposed new mines are in parts of the state that have not been intensively mined in the past.
 But they are unique too in that, unlike most of the mines of central Illinois’s mining heyday, they will be strip mines.
-I do not mean to say that there has been no strip mining in Illinois’s fertile midsection; perhaps the most heavily stripped county in the state is Fulton, and Knox and Vermilion (where the nation’s first commercial strip mine is said to have opened in the 1860s) have likewise been gnawed at with enough violence that each county has organized guerrilla resistance.
-Citizens lob lawsuits instead of grenades, but fear is in the arm all the same.
+I do not mean to say that there has been no strip mining in Illinois’s fertile midsection; perhaps the most heavily stripped county in the state is Fulton, and Knox and Vermilion (where the nation’s first commercial strip mine is said to have opened in the 1860s) have likewise been gnawed at with enough violence that citizens of each county have organized guerrilla resistance, although these days aggrieved citizens lob lawsuits instead of grenades.

 But coal companies are not a benign presence even when they live up to the promises of reclamation law.
 Strip mining doesn’t disturb just the soil ecosystem but the social ecosystem as well.
 Money has a lot to do with it; when our Knox County Paul Revere rode to McDonough County she warned, “Every family will be torn apart between people who want and don’t want to sell.
 There will be no peace and quiet.’’